brendan544/My-real-estate-website/README.md

  # Table of Contents
-  1. Features
+  1. Feature
-  2. Setup Instructions
-  3. Usage
+  2. Usage
-  4. Contributing
+  3. Contributing
-  5. License
+  4. License
 # Features
 Homepage: Start your journey on our homepage where you can learn about our mission and navigate to key sections.